 Other causes may be genetic, hormonal, or environmental.
 For instance, violinists have been noted to experience TMJ disorders at a higher rate than the general population, since their work involves holding an instrument under the jaw.
 This can cause strain, which leads to TMJ disorders.

-It has been observed that women experience TMJ disorders at a higher rate than men, so researchers are currently looking into hormonal causes for TMJ.
+It has been observed that women experience TMJ disorders at a

 While the cause is not precisely understood, researchers hope that investigating the link between the female hormone estrogen and TMJ disorders will prove useful.